6 Generative Agents

 head()

-[6] "Seriously, who left the lights on again?"
+[6] "Seriously, who left the dishes in the sink again?"

 Now, we take the generated messages and ask the Gemini model to add emojis to them.
 The prompt specifically asks for “many suiting emojis” to be added, anywhere within the message.
 This essentially copies our first set of messages and adds emojis to them, generating two groups of messages.

-The emojis can appear anywhere.", messages),
+The emojis can appear anywhere in the text.", messages),

 type = type_object(messages = type_msg)